Kingston Park Revitalization

 The Kingston Park Revitalization project is a seven hectare multi-use regional park located in Chatham, Ontario.
-The Brown + Storey Architects Inc. team was shortlisted for the re-design of the existing Kingston Park site and was awarded the contract in early 2010 by the Municipality of Chatham-Kent.
-B+SAi worked closely with the municipality and the community through a series of public meetings to develop a sophisticated and exciting programnme that forms the basis for the design and organization of the new parkscape.
+The team at Brown + Storey Architects was awarded the contract in early 2010 by the Municipality of Chatham-Kent.
+Brown + Storey worked closely with the municipality and the community through a series of public meetings to develop a sophisticated and exciting programnme that forms the basis for the design and organization of the new parkscape.
+The project has since won:

 ‘Revitalization’ is a term that is often used to describe many different kinds of projects.
 In our experience, we have taken the term to be more about finding those elements that act as catalysts to spur a transformation – a new beginning.
 It means looking at the park with fresh viewpoints – mapping and evaluating many of its physical and perceptual attributes and characteristics, and finding those strategic directions that will create new energy.
 The integrated relationships of homes and park land, mixes of programming, and relating these to a comprehensive understanding of the infrastructure – water, movement, lighting, cultural, and more topically, an environmental approach that improves and considers each aspect of park design.